-Because both types of speciation were considered rare (at least in empirical examples), I was a little curious about homoploid hybrid speciation (HHS) and looked into it a little bit more.
+Because both types of speciation were considered rare (at least in empirical examples), I was curious about homoploid hybrid speciation (HHS) and looked into it a little bit more.
 After reading LE, I was also confused by the fact that the context for the study was HHS but I found it hard to follow how they argued this form of speciation over other types, if they did at all.
 Looking elsewhere, it seems that the only thing people can agree on is that HHS must develop out of hybridization and that the process must not result in whole genome duplication, i.e. the speciation event cannot change ploidy (Feliner et al. 2017).
 Schumer et al. (2014) has proposed three criteria that must be met to apply the term HHS.
 First, there must be a strong RI mechanism between the hybrids and parental species individuals.
 Although the stick it at the end, LE do point out that a strong barrier exists in the hybrid's singing behavior.
 Second, there must be genetic evidence of hybridization, which yes, LE did also show.
 And third, the isolation mechanisms must derive from the hybridization.
 I think they again could use the distinct hybrid bird song as evidence here.
 My point in bringing this up is that the paper seems more focused on examining the success of the hybrid lineage than intent on documenting an example of HHS that stands up to scrutiny.
 Even if you think the Schumer criteria are too narrow, as Feliner et al. do, LE did not even mention ploidy once (though I’m sure they would have if hybridization changed it).
 This is fine, but I think framing strategy of the paper doesn't quite fit the narrative structure they lay out.

-Overall, major differences in the approaches each paper took had to do with the both the genomic resources at hand and the temporal scale of the populations they wanted to examine.
+Overall, major differences in the approaches each paper took had to do with both the genomic resources at hand and the temporal scale of the populations they wanted to examine.
 KE used reduced genomic data from modern cichlid populations to infer demographic processes of the geological past, whereas LE collected complete genomic data for nearly the entire 6 generation hybrid population they examined.
 Their genomic dataset was less a sample of the population than the population itself.
 They also took advantage of a massive genomic dataset of all of the non-hybrid finch species on the Galapagos, which helped them to sort out exactly which species the founding male was, as well as to test specific genes previously associated with beak phenotype.

 Works Cited: